Governor of Imo State

-The Governor of Imo State is an elective political position.
-He's one of the governors of the thirty-six states in Nigeria.
-The governor of Imo State is the chief executive officer of Imo state and its executive branch with the assistance of the Deputy Governor (his political running-mate).
-Fourteen different people have served as governor of Imo State; 8 military governors, 2 military administrators and 7 democratic governors since the state was created in 1976.
-The current governor of the state is Hope Uzodinma of the All Progressives Congress, in office since January 15, 2020.
+The governor of Imo State is an elective political position, one of the governors of the thirty-six states of Nigeria.
+The governor of Imo State is the chief executive officer of Imo state and its executive branch with the assistance of the deputy governor (the governor's political running-mate).
+Fourteen people have served as governor since Imo State was created in 1976: eight military governors, two military administrators and seven democratic governors.
+The current governor is Hope Uzodinma of the All Progressives Congress, in office since 15 January 2020.

 Duties and functions

-Governor in his official capacity appoints the principal state officers, Commissioners, Heads of State Ministries, State Judicial officers, Permanent Secretaries and other Heads of Department.
-The Governor doesn't belong to the State House of Assembly.
-The Governor oversees all the functions of the Executive cadre of the Government of Imo State.
+In their official capacity, governors appoint the principal state officers, commissioners, heads of state ministries, state judicial officers, permanent secretaries and other heads of departments.
+The governor doesn't belong to the State House of Assembly.
+The governor oversees all the functions of the Executive cadre of the Government of Imo State.

 Executive powers

 Most executive power lies with the governor whose responsibility is to enforce state laws.
 The governor serves as the head of government with supreme authority over the Executive Council.
 Excluding the deputy governor, the governor appoints commissioners, heads of government agencies, special advisers and judicial officers subject to the House's approval.
 The governor has the duty to attract investments, promote business and implement political as well as economic initiatives.
-The governor in his executive capacity also serves as the Chief Security Officer of the State.
+In their official capacity, governors also serve as the chief security officer of the State.

 Legislative powers

 Under the Constitution, every bill passed by the Imo House of Assembly must be presented to the governor for approval before it becomes law.
-The governor may choose to sign it and make it law, veto it and return it to the House, or take no action, however.
-If the governor vetoes the bill, a two-thirds majority of the House may override it, and the bill will become act without the governor's signature.
-If the governor does not act, the bill will automatically become Law after a 30-day period.
+The governor may choose to sign it and make it law, veto it and return it to the House, or take no action.
+If the governor vetoes the bill, a two-thirds majority of the House may override it, and the bill will become an act without the governor's signature.
+If the governor does not act, a bill automatically becomes law after a 30-day period.